-CCARP connects Mount Sinai faculty and community members so that the values and culture of communities are respected throughout the research process and creates a unique environment where both groups learn from one another.
-The program enables community representatives, investigators, and clinicians to conduct research that addresses issues affecting the well-being of local communities.
-CCARP builds and supports community/academic research partnerships, develops skills and infrastructure to conduct high-quality community–engaged research, and assists investigators and community partners with using secondary data sources to understand and improve health in the community.
-Seasoned experts in research and community engagement offer coursework; one-on-one support; and consultations to identify novel research questions, develop grant proposals, design research studies, implement recruitment and retention strategies, and evaluate, communicate and disseminate research outcomes to improve health, behaviors, practices and policies.
+CCARP connects Faculty and diverse stakeholders so that the values and cultures of stakeholders are respected throughout the research process.
+CCARP creates a unique environment where all stakeholders learn from one another and address issues affecting the well-being of communities.
+CCARP builds and supports stakeholder/academic research partnerships, and develops skills and infrastructure to conduct high-quality community–engaged research.
+Seasoned experts offer one-on-one support and initial consultations to identify novel research questions.
+In addition, they can provide and initial consult on grant proposal development, research design, as well as how to best implement effective recruitment and retention strategies.
+CCARP can further assist on how to evaluate, communicate and disseminate research outcomes to improve health, systems of care, policies and local environments.

 For more information:

 Community Summary [PDF]